Project Developer: Suma Hydro Ltd.

 Project Status: Under construction

-The main off-taker of the produced electricity will be the National Utility (TANSECO) buying about 99% of the output through a Standardized Power Purchase Agreement (SPPA) under the Second Generation Small Power Producer Framework.
+The main off-taker of the produced electricity will be the National Utility (TANESCO) buying about 99% of the output through a Standardized Power Purchase Agreement (SPPA) under the Second Generation Small Power Producer Framework.
 In addition to this, there will be an opportunity to directly connect clusters of rural housing and small businesses that are within close proximity to the main line from the power station to the national grid.